nharleytran/out-of-the-nest/README.md

 ## Developing

-For setting up the database, we use Mongo Atlas (version 5.0.15), edit `const URI="..."` (`server/src/data/db.js`) to change the url.
+For setting up the database, we use Mongo Atlas (version 5.0.15), edit `.env` to change the URL.
 That's all we need to start developing the app.

 ## Deployment